 Belmont Stakes Factoids

-For 151 years, the Belmont Stakes has proven to be the most challenging and often the most unpredictable race of the Triple Crown series.
-Victory in the Belmont Stakes requires a horse with strength and stamina, a trainer with the knowledge of what it takes to prepare a horse for the marathon 1½-mile distance, and a jockey with nerves of steel.
-To get you primed for this year’s “Test of the Champion,” we present these factoids—151 of them, of course—about the Belmont Stakes and its home, beautiful Belmont Park.
+The Belmont Stakes has long proven to be the most challenging and often the most unpredictable of the Triple Crown races.
+Victory requires a horse with strength and stamina, a trainer with the knowledge of what it takes to prepare a horse for the marathon 1½-mile distance – one lap around the big dirt track – and a jockey with nerves of steel.
+So here are some factoids – 155 in honor of this year’s 155th Belmont Stakes – to help you appreciate the considerable and sometimes quirky history and mystique of the known as the “Test of the Champion.”
+(Pictured is the start of the 1929 Belmont Stakes, won by Blue Larkspur.
+The photo is courtesy of the Keeneland Library.)

 1. The inaugural Belmont Stakes was run in 1867 at Jerome Park Racetrack in the Bronx.
 The former location of the track is now the Jerome Park Reservoir next to Lehman College.

 2. Jerome Park was named for Brooklyn financier and horseman Leonard W. Jerome, whose daughter, Jenny, married a British aristocrat and gave birth to Winston Churchill.
 The Jerome Stakes, held each January at Aqueduct Racetrack, is named for Jerome.

 3. Predating the Kentucky Derby by nine years and the Preakness by seven, the first Belmont Stakes was named for financier and sportsman August Belmont, I, who helped fund the race.